LLNL/exajugo/jl_hiop_pridec/README.md

       - time execution time
       - contingency: contingency file name without the extension, if contingency file name is NOT 'case.con'

+      The generated script will be written to "output/scripts/"

+   3) After the execution, the generated script will be shown in the screen.
+If you wish to submit it, press ENTER.
+Otherwise, press any key.
+In case you pressed any key OTHER THAN ENTER, you will see this:

+    --- Generated batch file: output/scripts/sub_<case>.sbatch ---

+    --- RUN: sbatch output/scripts/sub_<case>.sbatch ---

-   3) Run the command displaied in last line of the output:
+   4) If you wish to submit Run the command displaied in last line of the output:

-      sbatch sub_<case>.sbatch
+      sbatch output/scripts/sub_<case>.sbatch

 ## Outputs